JunhaoSong/cuseistut/source/gcap/index.rst

 ..
 Tip::

-    The steps of focal mechanism inversion by using gCAP3D
+    The steps of focal mechanism inversion using gCAP3D

     1. Calculating the Green's function